M66B/FairEmail/FAQ.md

 Note that the GitHub version will automatically check for updates.
 When desired, this can be turned off in the miscellaneous settings.

-Please [see here](https://github.com/M66B/FairEmail/blob/master/README.md#user-content-downloads) for all download options.
+Please [see here](https://github.com/M66B/FairEmail/blob/master/README.md#user-content-downloads) for all download option and [see here](#user-content-faq173) for the differences between the different release types.

 If you have a problem with the F-Droid build, please check if there is a newer GitHub version first.